Blackholan/pyFilConnect/README.md

 * read_dtfe_dev_v2.py, a python script that allows reading and writing DisPerSe files
 * pyFilConnect.ipynb, a jupyter notebook that allows computing filament connectivity and its associated slope and offset.
-* HaloMSM, a directory that contains halo catalogue from a &LambdaCDM cosmological simulation
+* HaloMSM, a directory that contains halo catalogue from a &Lambda;CDM cosmological simulation
 * dataVasiliev21.txt, the Milky-Way globular clusters catalog

 ## Authors